Last Updated on May 28, 2023 by Ellen

 The pressure to spend money in our advertising-crazy culture can be extra heavy.
 It’s all so tempting: a new smartphone upgrade, a new car, a bigger home, new ‘name brand’ shoes, expensive vacations and new clothes to go with it, useless tchotchkes, specialty foods instead of more sensibly priced store brands, and on and on and on down the line.
 It all adds up.

-If you took money spent on the latest and greatest fill-in-the-blank, and invested it instead, you’d be so much closer to financial independence.
+If you took money spent on the latest and greatest fill-in-the-blank, and invested it instead, you’d be much closer to financial independence.

 Save for retirement?
 You’re kidding, right?

 Tedly was a guy who lived below his means, yet he also enjoyed life with his own home.
 He took budget-friendly winter vacations to warm locations, he had hobbies like ice hockey and motorcycles, along with many other nice extras.
+He also worked in TV ‘news’ as a photographer.

-He had a handle on his spending.
+The answer: he had a handle on his spending.

 On my 30th birthday in 2001, Tedly surprised me with many gifts: a leather purse, a jacket, trendy earrings and necklaces, Starbucks coffee, and other goodies.
 All name brand.
 (Tedly being Tedly, he also stuck a package of Depends into the giant gift bag, with a note that said it’s all downhill from age 30.)